qutip/qutip/doc/development/contribution_guidelines.rst

 Numerical Tolerance Issues:

-  Sometime, either through accumulation of numerical error or finite precision of iterative method, a test may fail occasionally if the tolerance is too tight.
+  Sometimes, either through accumulation of numerical error or the finite precision of an iterative method, a test may fail occasionally if the tolerance is too tight.
-  In this situation estimate the distribution of the result over multiple runs and set the tolerance to 4-sigma level (failing less than 1 in 10000).
+  In this situation, estimate the distribution of the result over multiple runs and set the tolerance to 4-sigma level (failing less than 1 in 10000).

 .. note::